Busybeebee11/js-carousel/README.md

 ## Requirements
 Ensure the following:

- -The images are properly styled.
+- The images are properly styled.
 - Directional icons (previous and next Icons ) are shown on the images only when hovered
 - On clicking the icons, it should show the next/previous image.
 - When the next icon on the last image is clicked, it should show the first image.